 It’s time for caregivers to start planning for self-reflection and self-care as we transition into the 2021 new year.

 It’s not unusual for people who care for others to subconsciously put themselves last.
 This bad habit is often harmful for the health of caregivers, and in turn can have negative consequences for the seniors in their care.
+If you need memory care facilities near Bandon, you need to check them out here!

 This is why quality caregivers must focus on improving their overall health.